Code-Institute-Submissions/baptistapaulo-pp1_NovResub/README.md

 * Orders online for delivery of some selected products from the portfolio but this will require a secure link for payments and security compliance.
 * A blog also may be created but only accessible to members, requiring therefore a registration and sign in.
 * A database with multiple recipes may be deployed as a back-end engine to provide a feed of different products, so that every month for example, the front end can swift some of the recipes based on a voting scheme from members.
-* Gallery images with the recipe attached underneath and/or text over the photo on mouse click (hover effect).
-* Video and/or music clips to ilustrate some of the cultural aspects of both countries.

 [Table-of-Contents](#Table-of-Contents)